Bumblebee, a collection full of character, inspired by Summer days in Sheila's Garden

 Today is spring equinox in the Northern Hemisphere—the astronomical first day of spring—and Sheila is excited to be launching her new Great Yellow Bumblebee collection to celebrate!

-Why we're supporting the Bumblebee Conservation Trust
+Our Support for the Bumblebee Conservation Trust

 The Great Yellow bumblebee (Bombus distinguendus), could once be found widespread throughout Great Britain.
 But in the last 50 years this has reduced to only five known population centres; Caithness, North West Sutherland, Orkney, Inner Hebrides, Outer Hebrides.

 Along with planting the wildflower seed mix, free with your bumblebee purchase, here are a few things you can do to create a more bee-friendly garden.

 - When cutting your grass, leave a small section to grow wild.
 This can allow ground-nesting bumblebees space to nest.

 - Plant at least two kinds of bee-friendly flowers for spring and summer.

 - Avoid using any pesticides in your garden.

 Visit the Bumblebee Conservation Trust for more information on what you can do to help and encourage bees in your garden.